-- NEW: The Red Cross says 52 people were killed
+- The Red Cross says 52 people were killed

 - The victims belonged to a community of semi-nomadic cattle herders

 - Farmers attacked because their land had been invaded by the herders

 - Police are patrolling the area

 Tensions between semi-nomadic cattle herders and farmers in southeast Kenya sparked an attack on the herders Wednesday that left as many as 52 people dead, officials said.

 A majority of those killed were women and children, police said.